 This way, the latest UN knowledge resources, data, and policy expertise was made available in a user-friendly manner.

-What is produced out of the above application is a digital platform that enables easy access to the regional knowledge to the stakeholders and UNCT.
-This knowledge, in turn, would allow faster implementation of the Agenda 2030.
+What is produced out of the above application is a digital platform that enables easy access to regional knowledge to the stakeholders and UNCT.
+This knowledge, in turn, would allow faster implementation of Agenda 2030.